 Although we have been profitable in the past, there is no assurance that we will continue to be profitable.
 We forecast our future expense levels based on our operating plans and our estimates of future revenues.
-We may find it necessary to accelerate expenditures relating to our sales and marketing efforts or otherwise increase our financial commitment to creating and maintaining brand awareness among travel companies and Internet users.
+We may find it necessary to significantly accelerate expenditures relating to our sales and marketing efforts or otherwise increase our financial commitment to creating and maintaining brand awareness among Internet users and travel companies.
 If our revenues grow at a slower rate than we anticipate, or if our spending levels exceed our expectations or cannot be adjusted to reflect slower revenue growth, we may not generate sufficient revenues to sustain profitability.
+If our new U.K. operations and our expected expansion into other European countries in 2006 incur significant losses, this will result in a significant negative impact on our results of operations.
 In this case, the value of the shares of Travelzoo could be reduced.